beastaugh/stylish/README.md

 Future considerations
 ---------------------

-*   The tree data-structure and code generation DSL are only partially documented; this situation could be improved.
 *   Add a native mapping construct to allow symbol lookup for alternate stylesheets.
 *   Change stylesheet generation to a two-step process where the tree structure